-Project Lifesaver provides a timely response to save lives and reduce potential injury for adults who wander due to dementia.
+Project Lifesaver is an international program that provides a timely response to save lives and reduce potential injury for adults who wander due to dementia.
 Working hand in hand with trained public safety agencies, Project Lifesaver facilitates locating the wandering care receiver.

-Care receivers enrolled in Project Lifesaver wear a small personal transmitter around the wrist or ankle that emits an individualized tracking signal.
+Care receivers enrolled in Project Lifesaver wear a small personal transmitter around their wrist or ankle that emits an individualized tracking signal.
 If the care receiver goes missing, the caregiver notifies their local Project Lifesaver agency, and a trained emergency team responds to the wanderer’s area to search for her or him.

 Many people with Alzheimer’s disease and other forms of dementia wander away from their home or caregiver.
 As the caregiver, you need to know how to limit wandering and prevent the person from becoming lost.
 This will help keep the person safe and give you greater peace of mind.